 Jane Bolin (1908–2007) stood apart from the crowd at an early age.
 A brilliant student, she graduated from Wellesley College in 1928, despite experiencing racism and isolation from her classmates.
-She went on to be the first Black woman to graduate from Yale Law School and at age 31, became the first Black woman in the country to be sworn in as a judge.
+She went on to be the first Black woman to graduate from Yale Law School, and at age 31 she became the first Black woman in the country to be sworn in as a judge.
 She retired from the bench at age 70 and focused on volunteer work for local schools.
-If you want to follow in her footsteps, start with these 15 creative ways to volunteer and make a difference.
+If you want to follow in her footsteps, start with these creative ways to volunteer and make a difference.

 Mary Ellen Pleasant

-Bayard Rustin (1912–1987) was gay and African American, which meant he faced discrimination on many levels.
+Bayard Rustin (1912–1987) was gay and African American, which meant he faced discrimination on multiple levels.
 Nevertheless, he contributed greatly to forward progress and the cause of equality in the country.
-Rustin was one of the key organizers for the March On Washington where Dr. Martin Luther King Jr delivered his history-making, “I Have A Dream,” speech.
-His work went largely unrecognized at the time, but in 2003 he was posthumously awarded the Presidential Medal of Freedom by President Barack Obama for his work.
-He’s one of 13 amazing LGBTQ+ heroes you didn’t learn about in history class,
+Rustin was one of the key organizers for the March on Washington, where Dr. Martin Luther King Jr. delivered his history-making “I Have a Dream” speech.
+Rustin’s work went largely unrecognized at the time, but in 2013 he was posthumously awarded the Presidential Medal of Freedom by then-president Barack Obama for his work.
+He’s one of the amazing LGBTQ+ heroes you didn’t learn about in history class.

-Ursula Burns (1958–present) became one of the women CEO’s who made history when she was named CEO of the Xerox Corporation in 2007, making her the first African American woman to hold such a position in Fortune 500 company.
-Her creative and out of the box leadership helped change the company from a mediocre performer focusing on copy machines and yesterday’s hardware to a globally competitive high tech company focusing on innovating software and cloud technology.
-Thankfully, Burn’s success proves we’ve come a long way since these pictures of what women’s workplaces used to look like 100 years ago.
+Ursula Burns (1958–present) became one of the women CEOs who made history when she was named CEO of the Xerox Corporation in 2007, making her the first African American woman to hold such a position in Fortune 500 company.
+Her creative and out-of-the-box leadership helped change the company from a mediocre performer focused on copy machines and yesterday’s hardware to a globally competitive high-tech company focused on innovating software and cloud technology.

 Robert Sengstacke Abbott

-Rosa Parks is famous for launching the Montgomery Bus Boycott when she refused to give up her seat and move to the back of the bus for a white passenger, but before Parks, there was Claudette Colvin (1935-).
-Colvin was just 15 years old when she refused to give up her seat for a white passenger, nine months before Parks did the same thing.
-The schoolgirl was handcuffed, arrested, and thrown in jail.
+Rosa Parks is famous for launching the Montgomery Bus Boycott when she refused to give up her seat and move to the back of the bus for a White passenger.
+But before Parks, there was Claudette Colvin (1935–present).
+Colvin was just 15 years old when she refused to give up her seat for a White passenger, nine months before Parks did the same thing.
+The schoolgirl was handcuffed, arrested and thrown in jail.
 She subsequently participated in a court case that outlawed bus segregation in Montgomery and Alabama.
-Colvin’s story is one of many facts you didn’t know about Black History Month.

-There are many Olympic moments that changed history, arguably one of the most important is when Alice Coachman became the first Black woman in the world to win a gold medal in the 1948 Summer Olympics in England.
-King George VI personally presented her with her winning medal and her hometown of Albany, Georgia, threw a parade in her honor when she returned home.
-Still, racism marred that happy day when the event was segregated and the mayor refused to shake her hand.
+There are many Olympic moments that changed history, and one of the most important is when Alice Coachman (1923–2014) became the first Black woman in the world to win a gold medal in the 1948 Summer Olympics in England.
+King George VI personally presented her with her winning medal, and her hometown of Albany, Georgia, threw a parade in her honor when she returned home.
+Still, racism marred that happy day, when the event was segregated and the mayor refused to shake her hand.
 Coachman went on to become a teacher and established a foundation to give back to those in need.